You are here: What's On > St Piran's Day Celebrations

 St Piran’s Day is on the 5th of March, and will see many exuberant celebrations take place all over Cornwall to honour Saint Piran.

-St Piran's Day in Newquay 2025
+St Piran's Day Events in Newquay

 Newquay will play host to lots of Cornish celebrations this year!
 You can see the itinerary so far below: